An Introduction to The Snowdonia (Eryri) Way

 The Snowdonia Way has two main options making it accessible for people of all walking abilities:

-The main route of the Snowdonia Way is low-level, and is 97 miles of constantly changing landscape, passing through woodlands, hillsides & moorland, and alongside lake-shore, riverbank and estuary.
+The main route is low-level, and is 97 miles of constantly changing landscape, passing through woodlands, hillsides & moorland, and alongside lake-shore, riverbank and estuary.

 The mountain route is 122 miles and takes in Cadair Idris, Snowdon, Cnicht and the Glyders.